You are viewing the global institutional website

 The partnership strategy prioritizes sustained collaborations, with clear responsibilities, traceability and verifiable contribution.
 During the founding phase, formalized institutional alliances and funding processes under evaluation have been documented.

 • Venezuelan American Endowment for the Arts (VAEA).
-Institutional partner for the New York program and authorized recipient entity for tax-deductible donations designated for that node.
+Institutional partner for the New York/Venezuela chapter.

 • Fundación Museo de Arte Acarigua-Araure.
-Territorial partner for the development of the Acarigua node, mentioned in text without use of its graphic mark until formal logo-use authorization is granted.
+Territorial partner for the development of the Acarigua chapter, mentioned in text without use of its graphic mark until formal logo-use authorization is granted.

 • Applications under evaluation.
 Funding processes in progress with cultural foundations, international philanthropic organizations and multilateral bodies.
 The identity of each application remains reserved until the close of its evaluation process.